simon-nystrom/simon-nystrom.github.io/posts/text-field.md

 ## The text field

 Let's start off by creating what's necessary for the text field.
-I want my text field to support the very basics of a simple text-input field.
+I want my text field to support the basics of a simple text-input field.
 It should support being `disabled`, having a `placeholder` and so on.
 On top of that I want it to integrate with `react-hook-form` as that is one of my favorite form libraries for `React`.

 In the end, I want it to look like this: